 Working closely with Wisconsin’s academic community, the Madison Warburg Chapter helps engage the German-American community and those interested in transatlantic relations through policy discussions and lectures.
-The Chapter organizes events in partnership with the University of Wisconsin-Madison’s Center for German and European Studies (one of six German Academic Exchange Service (DAAD) Centers of Excellence in the United States).
+The Chapter organizes events in partnership with the University of Wisconsin-Madison’s Center for German and European Studies.

 About the Chapter Director